daattali/beautiful-jekyll/_drafts/vsphere-7-clustered-vmdk-rdm-free-wsfc.md

 But because VMFS has its own locking mechanisms, these SCSI commands are intercepted and discarded with traditional virtual disks.
 Hence the need for RDM disks acting as a mapping device for the physical LUN.

 Anyway, managing these RDM disks isn't that big of a deal, but it represents an exotic configuration in the environment and you have to be in sync with the storage team, it adds a bunch of LUNs, expanding the size is done on the storage array...
+Things are better since vSphere 6.5 that added the ability to vmotion running WSFC nodes but still.